 Line

 If you’re looking for ways to make your landscape stand out, emphasize lines in your design.
-Lines create focal points with landscape objects like a water feature or flower garden by naturally creating pathways for the eye to follow.
+Lines create focal points with landscape objects like water features or flower gardens by naturally creating pathways for the eye to follow.
 Whether it’s a perceived line (i.e., several objects in a row leading to a location) or a physical path or walkway leading to the feature, lines provide direction for your landscape design.

 Form